karmaniverous/stan/.stan/system/stan.project.md

 - Order and determinism:
   - Preserve deterministic ordering by constructing a union of the base selection with the additive allow‑list while maintaining stable file ordering.

+- Default sub‑package exclusion (new):
+  - By default, exclude any top‑level folders that contain their own `package.json` (i.e., treat them as sub‑packages/workspaces) to avoid duplicating nested projects and reducing noise in archives.
+  - Users can re‑include specific sub‑packages with `includes` globs (e.g., `packages/appA/**`) when desired.
+  - Exclusion applies to the first level below the repo root (e.g., `packages/<name>` or any other root child with a `package.json`), not to the repo root itself.

+## Compression policy (archives & outputs)

+- Canonical artifacts remain plain `.tar` (`archive.tar` and `archive.diff.tar`) to maximize compatibility with assistants and the bootloader’s integrity‑first tar reader.
+- Research optional compression that does not compromise assistant reading or patch round‑trips:
+  - Do not change the canonical `.tar` artifacts by default.
+  - Explore an optional, companion compressed artifact for transport (e.g., `archive.tar.gz`) while continuing to produce the plain `.tar`.
+  - Script outputs do not need to be round‑tripped into patches, but they are used for review context.
+Any compression of outputs must preserve practical readability in chat (for example, consider an optional `outputs.summary.txt` plus compressed raw outputs, or compress only in secondary artifacts).
+- Any compression feature must be behind an opt‑in flag/config and accompanied by documentation and tests.

 ## Logging

 - At the start of `stan run`, print a concise plan.
 - For each script/archive action, log `stan: start "<key>"` and `stan: done "<key>" -> <path>"`.
 - Archive warnings: do not write a warnings file.
 Print a console summary of excluded binaries and large text files when creating archives.

+## Assistant reply ordering (local policy)

+- When presenting both a Patch and a Full Listing for the same file in a single reply, the Patch MUST appear before the Full Listing.
+  - Rationale: reviewers can see the change first, then consult the full file for context.
+  - Implications:
+    - For each changed file, order sections as:
+      1. “### Patch: path/to/file.ext”
+      2. “### Full Listing: path/to/file.ext”
+    - Future validators should assert this ordering per file when both blocks are present.